Finance

 Challenges with manual PO process and how PO automation solves it

-• Time-consuming: Manual creation, distribution, and verification of POs is a tedious and inefficient process.
+Manual creation, issuance and verification of POs is also cumbersome and takes up time.

 How PO automation benefits